yitao36/tp/docs/UserGuide.md

   and not the person list.

 Examples:
-* `attend e/1 p/3 5` followed by `unattend e/1 p/1` Removes Bernice Yu from the 1st event.
+* `attend:event e/1 p/3 5` followed by `unattend:event e/1 p/1` Removes Bernice Yu from the 1st event.

 <br>